Technigo/project-happy-thoughts-api/README.md

 # Project Happy Thoughts API

-In this project I'm using Express and MongoDB to build an API.
-The API includes both GET request endpoints to return data and POST request endpoints to create data.
-I'm connecting my API to an old project, Happy Thoughts.
+In this backend project I'm using Express and MongoDB to build an API.
+The API includes both GET request endpoints to return data, POST request endpoints to create data and PATCH request endpoints to modify data.
+I'm connecting my API to an old frontend project, Happy Thoughts.

 ## The problem